Reliable coating for wear resistance on aluminum surfaces

-General Magnaplate is NADCAP-accredited, one of the highest accreditations in the industry for process control.
+General Magnaplate is ISO 9001:2015 and AS9100:D certified, some of the highest accreditations in the industry for process control.
 In addition, we employ automated ramping for consistency in each batch.
 These high standards for process and end product make Tufram Basic the only hard anodizing worthy of the Magnaplate name.

 - Improved hardness.

 - Low coefficient of friction after lubrication.

 - Over 500 hours salt spray corrosion resistance can typically be achieved.

 - High dielectric strength.

 - Superior quality and process control (ISO 9001:2015/AS9100:D).